bokkypoobah/RocketpoolCrowdsaleAudit/audit/README.md

 ## Summary

+[Rocket Pool](https://www.rocketpool.net/) intends to run a presale commencing on September 2017, and the crowdsale in October 2017.

 Bok Consulting Pty Ltd was commissioned to perform an audit on the crowdsale and token Ethereum smart contract for the upcoming
 RocketPool crowdsale.